bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 1. The two transactions must run simultaneously for a deadlock to occur.
 If we test manually, this is difficult to achieve, so the order of execution is:

     1. Execute the first `UPDATE` statement from the first transaction
-    1. From the second transaction, executed both `UPDATE` statements
+    1. From the second transaction, execute both `UPDATE` statements
     1. Execute the second `UPDATE` statement from the first transaction

     First transaction: